Ringstead Bay

 Ringstead Bay is an open bay of the English Channel located 5 mile east of Weymouth in Dorset, England.
 The bay lies on the Jurassic Coast and in the Dorset National Landscape area, and is known for its natural environment and fossils.

 The small village of Ringstead is at the western end of the bay, and the prominent headland of White Nothe at the eastern end.
 It was the location of RAF Ringstead radar station between 1942 and 1974.

 Geology

+This ophthalmosaurid Ichthyosaur vertebra is an example of a fossil collected from Ringstead Bay.
+It was found in 1971.

 Ringstead Bay has a pebble and shingle beach with some sand.
 There are offshore reefs approximately 600 metre in length at the western end opposite the village that are uncovered at low tide.
 These forms an intertidal zone between the low cliffs to the north and the English Channel to the south.

 The Ringstead Coral Bed is a geological formation exposed at Ringstead Bay.
 It preserves fossils dating back to the Jurassic.